2 Nautical Days in Nice

 As seems to be the pattern during my trips to France, we encountered another transportation strike that required us to be a bit flexible with our plans.
 During our final day in Paris, I received a cancellation notice for our outbound flight to Nice the next day, with an explanation that the air traffic controllers were going on strike.
 Quickly adapting to the situation at hand, we moved our flight a day forward and immediately headed to Orly Airport to catch our new plane—however this also meant we needed a new hotel booking as we’d be arriving a night earlier than planned.
 With a quick “hotels Nice France” search I found a last minute deal at the Nice Hotel Côte D'Azur, and secured a deluxe room for only $75 per person which typically costs at least €275 per night!

-Boutique 4-star Hotel Nice Côte D'Azur provides express check-in and check-out, non-smoking rooms, a terrace, free WiFi throughout the property, and a bar.
-They were kind enough to hold our luggage the next day prior to our Airbnb check-in time, and the 24-hour front desk was always available to answer all our questions.
+Boutique 4-star Nice Hotel Côte D'Azur provides express check-in and check-out, non-smoking rooms, a terrace, free WiFi throughout the property, and a bar.
+They were kind enough to hold our luggage the next morning prior to our subsequent Airbnb check-in time, and the 24-hour front desk was always available to answer all our questions.

 What to Do in Nice?